teboho9511165350080/kapitek-transaction-aggregate-service/README.md

 ### Kapitek Secrets Vault
 1. Base url: **localhost:8200** (for login in to UI purpose and manage secrets.
 On docker the applications connect using the vault service name **vault**)
 2. Token: **root** (This is also for vault UI secrets management.
 The The method on login should be **Token**, then provide the token provide.)
+3. **N.B** It is important to note that the **vault** docker image used was build ontop of the original vault docker image.
+The one use here has already imported the secrets needed such that when the docker-compose build the container for this it already starts with build in secrets use by the services of the project.
+Therefore, it is must that the image set on the docker-compose.yml is used.
+The required is already pushed to the docker hub and has been set as public for easier pulling without requiring the owner docker hub credentials.

 ### Open Api (Swagger Documentation)
 1. Url: http://localhost:8082/swagger-ui/index.html